 I also smile when I look at this little puppy:

-Sorry about the captions, I add them so that my lazy self doesn’t have to add captions in my photo albums any more.
+Sorry about the captions, I add them so that my lazy self-doesn’t have to add captions to my photo albums anymore.

 Then on up to Great Lakes Naval Base